Bale's Buddies Community Outreach

-Whether it is a visit to a Hospital, School, Family home or Residential, we see smile's light up around the room when they see the dog arrive.
-We see children increasing their literacy skills as they read stories to our Dog's and children who rarely speak come and greet the dog when we arrive.
-We see the happy faces of the people we visit and hear the joy in their voices knowing that Our Therapy dog's do make a difference.
+Whether it is a visit to a Hospital, School, Family home or Residential, we see smiles light up the room when they see the dog arrive.
+We see children increasing their literacy skills as they read stories to our Dogs and children who rarely speak come and greet the dog when we arrive.
+We see the happy faces of the people we visit and hear the joy in their voices knowing that Our Therapy Dogs do make a difference.

 What settings do you visit?

 Our four-legged team are experienced and qualified Therapy Assistance dogs and love nothing more than paying visits to (but are not limited to):

 Aged care support

 Mental health facilities

 Our community Therapy Dogs are trained to interact with people in ways that will make you smile, help you forget your worries, be fun, educational and heartwarming.

 We also hold our Animal Assisted Therapy sessions at Bales Buddies HQ, where we can involve our farm animals in the session too.